shreyaskashyapp/manaopili/README.md

 bun dev
 ```
 test
-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.build test

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.